 Beware of far out of date cancellations that were produced by the Vietnamese Post in the 1990’s and that show the five digit zip-code or stamps with indefinite cancels like the one below.
 Such stamps would not be worth more than mint ones.
 While this cancel may be genuine (the home made old hinge on the back suggests it is) this simply cannot be proven as there are too few details visible.

-Complete letters are extremely rare and the editor has hence be unable to collect one so far.
+Complete letters exist but they are extremely rare and the editor has hence be unable to collect one so far.

 Postal authorities also prepared overprints that were to be used for official mail only.
 Instead of using New Dong though, they decided to denominate these stamps by the weight of husked rice (100g of rice).
 This made the stamps basically impervious to the rapid inflation occurring at the time.
 Michel reports that the overprints were prepared at the main post office in Hanoi but were mostly used in the 3rd Interzone (provinces of Ha Nam, Ha Dong and Hoa Ninh) south of Hanoi.
 There are two types of overprints that exist.
 One that shows a large “K” and smaller numbers and one that shows a smaller “k” and larger numbers.
-It appears that all stamps in one sheet are of the same type as this is the case with all the multiples of the editor, but since complete sheets do no seem to exist any longer, this cannot be proven.
+It appears that all stamps in one sheet are of the same type as this is the case with all the multiples of the editor.
+This view is confirmed by scans of complete sheets that are featured on SICP member Jean Goanvic’s website.
 Michel reports that the overprint only occurs on the brown and red base color but the editor does have some genuine specimens that show the overprint on the light-brown and orange-red base color.
 These are so far unlisted.

 Both, Michel and Scott do value a mint pair of either type at €300 and $475, which may be a bit high.
 But keep in mind that most stamps offered today in the market place are forgeries.
 Once all the collectors that currently own forgeries realize this fact demand for the genuine item will go up and so will prices.
 They do not offer a value for used specimens and Michel just shows -.- which stands for price cannot be established due to a lack of market activity.

 Forged overprints do exist.
-They are characterized by the fact that (i.e. the 1 and the two zeros are touching each other) on one forgery and all or the most right “0” in “100” is open to the right in another forgery (i.e. looking more like a “C” instead of a zero).
+They are characterized by the fact that (i.e. the 1 and the two zeros are touching each other) on one forgery and all or the most right “0” in “100” are open to the right in another forgery (i.e. looking more like a “C” instead of a zero).